General Dynamics F-16 Fighting Falcon operators: Iraq

-The Iraqi Air Force was looking to buy 36 F-16s in late 2008 in place of phased-out Russian and Chinese fighters during Saddam Hussein's regime acquired before and during the Iran–Iraq War.
+The Iraqi Air Force was looking to buy 36 F-16s in late 2008 in place of phased-out Russian and Chinese fighters Saddam Hussein's regime acquired before and during the Iran–Iraq War.
 In the spring of 2009, the decision was made to spend $1.5 billion on an initial order of 18 F-16 fighters.
 Later purchases could bring the total buy to 96.
 The first batch was to be delivered by 2014, with all 36 currently ordered delivered by 2018.

 The first F-16IQ Block 52 fighter was delivered to Iraq on 5 June 2014, making it the 28th country to receive the F-16.
 The fighter was the first of six two-seat F-16D models.
 F-16IQs can be armed with AIM-9L/M Sidewinder and AIM-7 Sparrow air-to-air missiles, AGM-65 Maverick air-to-ground missiles, and Paveway guided bombs.
 Due to advances made by Islamic State militants in mid-2014 which forced the evacuation of contractors from Balad Air Base, Iraqi F-16s were sent to Tucson, Arizona, where Iraqi pilots trained on their aircraft.
 Four F-16IQs were delivered to Balad Air Base on 13 July 2015.
 The last F-16 was delivered to the Iraqi Air Force on 14 November 2017.